markvincze/sabledocs/README.md

 # In each comment, ignore all lines that contain at least one keyword from the following list.
 # Default value: []
 ignore-comment-lines-containing = ["buf:lint"]

+# In the templates, one can now use non_hidden_packages instead of packages where the following are hidden:
+# Default value: []
+hide-packages = ["google.protobuf"]
 ```

 #### Main page content